Excel Basics| Hitchhikers Platform

 Read these “Intro to Excel” articles from Microsoft Office Support for instructions on how to create a new spreadsheet and enter data.
 In the next module, you’ll learn how to use Excel effectively and efficiently using shortcuts and functions.

-Guide to shortcuts and functions
+Guide to shortcuts

 You can use shortcuts to quickly move around a spreadsheet and take actions on the data set you’re working with - see this comprehensive guide for shortcut keys on both Mac and Windows.
 Below you can find a list of commonly used shortcuts and how to use them: